sharktacos/OpenColorIO-configs/docs/tonemap.md

 ![rrt](img/tone_filmic9.png)
 ![rrt](img/tone_neutral8.png)

-This is done with a Nuke node provided by the amazing [Jed Smith](https://github.com/jedypod) which adjusts the contrast of the ACES tone curve, keeping the pivot at 0.18 for middle grey.
+This is done with a Nuke node provided by the amazing [Jed Smith](https://github.com/jedypod) which adjusts the contrast of the ACES tone curve in linear space, keeping the pivot at 0.18 for middle grey.
 Using a “gamma” function here doesn’t work well because it does different things to values above 1 and below 1, and of course EXR files have plenty of values above 1.
 Here's the contrast function as a [desmos plot](https://www.desmos.com/calculator/zuxtjn6wmu).

 [Back to main](../StdX_ACES)